yifeixie3/yifeixie3.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a final-year PhD student at School of Informatics in University of Edinburgh, I am supervised by  Prof. [Tiejun Ma](https://www.research.ed.ac.uk/en/persons/tiejun-ma) and Prof. [Jane Hillston](https://homepages.inf.ed.ac.uk/jeh/).
 Before that, I completed a BSc in Mathematics at Lanzhou University and an MSc in Statistics and Operational Research at University of Edinburgh.
-My PhD work focus on building scalable and efficent distributed network via optimization methods.
-In my research, I have applied various operational research (OR) ideas and methods to optimize parallel distributed consensus network, which is primarily used in blockchain.
+My PhD work focus on **building scalable and efficent distributed network via optimization methods**.
+During my PhD research, I have applied stochastic optimization methods to enhance the peroformance of parallel Byzantine consensus network, which is primarily used in blockchain.

-My research interests lie generally in the intersection of OR and AI.
-I am particularly interested in exploring the use of deep neural network methods to address traditional OR challenges such as inventory control, logistics, and revenue management.
-Additionally, I am fascinated by the potential integration of blockchain technology with decentralized AI.
-If you share similar interests or are open to research discussions and potential collaborations, please feel free to contact me.
+My research interests lie primarily in the fields of **OR** and **AI**, where I apply **optimization**, **deep learning**, **reinforcement learning**, and **statistics**.
+I am particularly focused on **optimization and decision-making under uncertainty**, with applications in distributed networks, supply chain management, multimodal learning, and large language models.

+I am always open to discussions!
+If you share similar research interests or would like to explore collaboration opportunities, please feel free to reach out.

-I intend to pursue my academic and will be seeking postdoctoral positions in the near future.
+I am seeking **postdoctoral positions** to continue my academic journey.

 News
 =====
-I will present my work at the the 33rd European Conference on Operational Research in Copenhagen.
+I will present my work at the the 33rd **European Conference on Operational Research** in Copenhagen.
 Welcome to meet me offline for research discussions or casual chats!

 My life
 =====